-Teachers were not much older than their students, and sometimes they were younger.
-According to one former Ozarks student, a twenty-five-year-old teacher was considered old.
-Around the turn of the century, the only requirement for getting a third-grade teaching certificate, the lowest grade with which you could teach, was to pass the teacher's exam with a score of seventy.
-Teachers were expected to have completed eighth grade, although there were no requirements that they had to have gained their eighth-grade education through formal schooling.
+Teachers were not much older than their students, According to one former Ozarks sometimes they were younger. student, a twenty-five-year-old teacher was considered old.
+Around the turn of the century, the only requirement for getting a third-grade teaching certificate, the lowest grade with which you could teach, was to pass the teacher's exam with a score of Teachers were expected to have completed eighth grade, although there were no requirements that they had to have gained their eighth-grade education through formal schooling.
 Second and first grade certificates required better scores on the teachers exam and teaching experience.
-State laws gradually required more and more education for teachers, beginning with a tenth-grade education, a high school degree, and finally some college courses.
+34 State laws gradually required more and more education for teachers, beginning with a tenth-grade education, a high school degree, and finally some college courses.
 To get a higher-grade certificate one had to continue taking classes in summer school at one of the state normal schools or through extension classes from the University of Missouri.

 One of the most difficult problems for rural teachers to deal with was the number of students which they taught.
-As aforementioned, a teacher might have one or two students, perhaps brother and sister, or she might have eighty, as in school districts where logging companies were working.
-In the
+As

-The average age may be computed from Teachers' Annual Reports to the county superintendents, held in the Clerk's Office of each county.
+32The average age may be computed from Teachers' Annual Reports to the county superintendents, held in the Clerk's Office of each county.
 I used the records in Dent and Shannon Counties.

-Orin Davis.
+33Orin Davis.
 Interview by author, June 16, 1990.
 Tape recording, Midwest Regional Office, National Park Service.

-Staples, 15-16.
+34Staples, 15-16.
 See "Questions for Teachers' Examinations, March 7 and 8, 1913," Missouri School Journal, XXX, 4 (April, 1913), 177-184, for a sample test.
 This particular examination had about 200 questions on a variety of subjects.